Skip to product information

 Internationally Qualified Clinical Research Site Manager Accreditation

 Internationally accepted professional accreditation standard for Clinical Research Site Managers.
-Suitable for professionals already working as a Clinical Research Site Manager as well as those looking to transition into the role (who already have the required experience or have completed training for this role and want to evidence their competence to Sponsors.
-CROs, employers and patients.)
+Suitable for professionals already working as a Clinical Research Site Manager as well as those looking to transition into the role (who already have the required experience or have completed training for this role and want to evidence their competence to Sponsors, CROs, employers and participants).
+All IAOCR Accreditations align with the E6(R3) requirements set out in the updated ICH GCP guidelines.

 Sale Sold out